-As part of our overall educational programs and specific to our shared responsibility to educate children, to protect them, and to learn and grow in a safe environment, BCIS will: • 1) Provide age-appropriate lessons for all grade levels to help students understand personal safety, needs and rights.
-2) Provide materials and information sessions to help parents better understand our programs and policy.
-3) Regularly train faculty to recognize and report issues of abuse and neglect.
+As part of our overall educational programs and in conjunction with the BCIS child protection As part of our overall educational programs and in conjunction with the BCIS child protection policy, it is our shared responsibility to educate children, to protect them, and allow them to learn policy, it is our charca responsibility to educate children, to protest them, and allow them to rearri and grow in a safe environment.
+BCIS will: • Provide age-appropriate lessons for all grade levels to help students develop healthy and The ride dige dippropriate recently an grade review to help estadente develop meaning and respectful relationships respectiui relationsilips • Provide materials and information sessions to help parents better understand our program and policy • Train faculty in strategies to support positive relationships, restorative practices and well-being.